-If your door latch or lid lock is covered in mold or mildew, it could contribute to the smell.
+In my experience, if the door latch or lid lock is covered in mold or mildew, it can contribute to the moldy or musty smell.
 Please thoroughly clean it with vinegar and water solution, using a clean rag or an old toothbrush to get into any small crevices.

-#9: Inspect and Clean the Drain Pump Filter (Front-Load Washers) or Valve Filters (Top-Load Washers)
+#8 Clean the Drain Pump or Valve Filters

 To access the filter, consult your tech service manual, as the location can vary from model to model.
 In many cases, it’s behind a small panel near the bottom of the machine or underneath the drum.

 Once you’ve located the filter, remove it and inspect it for any signs of mold or mildew.
-If necessary, clean the filter with a mixture of white vinegar and water, scrubbing away any debris or buildup.
+Then, I recommend cleaning the filter with a mixture of white vinegar and water and scrubbing away any debris or buildup.
 After cleaning, reinstall the filter and make sure it’s securely in place.

 For top-load washers, filters are typically found on the valves.
 The valve filters sift the water going in and out of the pump and hoses.
-If your top-load washer has removable filters, consult your owner’s manual on properly removing them.
+If your top-load washer has removable filters, consult the tech manual on properly removing them.

-Finally, make a habit of running regular maintenance cycles to keep your washer smelling fresh and clean.
+Finally, make a habit of running regular maintenance cycles to keep your washer from developing a musty or moldy smell.

 At least once a month, run a cleaning cycle with white vinegar or a store-bought washing machine cleaner.
 It will help break down any lingering residue, prevent mold and mildew growth, and keep your washer running smoothly.